 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Tehran air is currently 3.3 times above the WHO annual air quality guideline value
+PM2.5 concentration in Tehran is currently 4.6 times the WHO annual air quality guideline value

 |Close your windows to avoid dirty outdoor air|

 |Monday, Oct 3|

 Moderate 74 US AQI